 Under the terms of a lease for office space entered into in 2005, certain advance lease transfer payments were recorded as noncurrent prepaid rent.
-The prepaid rent is being amortized on a straight-line basis over the 29-year life of the lease; annual amortization amounts are \$20,220.
-Prepaid rent consisted of the following at December 31, 2023:
+Noncurrent assets also include certain leasehold improvements incurred since that time.
+The prepaid rent and leasehold improvements are being amortized on a straight-line basis through 2034 over the remaining life of the lease; future annual amortization amounts are approximately \$48,000.
+The following table summarizes other noncurrent asset activity for the year ended December 31, 2024: